 Harmonization.
 Vision helps align resources, activities, and decisions made within the company.
 Departments or divisions synergize with each other to achieve the vision.

-A vision describes what your company wants to achieve.
-It tells the position your company wants in the future.
+A vision describes what your company wants to achieve and its desired position in the future.
 It’s about dreaming for your company, not for customers, partners, or shareholders.
 It is about your company’s dreams, goals, and values.
 It was designed to be as concise as possible but meaningful.

 A mission statement states what your company’s business is and why your company exists.
 It explains your company’s goals and provides the context in which the strategy is formulated.
 It identifies the scope of your company’s operations, particularly concerning the products you offer and the markets your company serves.

-The mission you build supports the vision you have developed.
-It serves to communicate the goals and direction of your business to stakeholders.
-It tells the world what your company does and how to do it.
+The mission you develop supports the vision you have developed.
+It communicates your business’s goals and direction to stakeholders and tells the world what your company does and how to do it.

 Meanwhile, the company’s mission may change along with the dynamics in the business environment in which your company operates.
 That’s because the mission talks about customers, products, markets, technology, and company image.